5nizza/party-elli/README.md

 (.gitignore is not enough)

 ## To run ##
-python3 p_bosy.py -- to run parameterized synthesis tool
+python3 p_bosy.py --help to run parameterized synthesis tool
-python3 bosy.py -- to run monolithic synthesis tool
+python3 bosy.py --help to run monolithic synthesis tool

 ## To test ##
 nosetests ./